 MYH-associated polyposis (MAP) is a hereditary condition.
 People with MAP tend to develop multiple adenomatous colon polyps during their lifetime and will have an increased risk of colorectal cancer.
 An adenomatous polyp is an area where the normal cells that line the inside of the colon begin to make mucous and form a mass.
-A polyp is benign (noncancerous) but can eventually turn malignant (cancerous, meaning it can spread to other parts of the body).
+A polyp is benign, meaning it is noncancerous and will not spread.
+However, a polyp can eventually turn malignant, meaning cancerous and can spread to other parts of the body.
 It is also likely that people with MAP will develop polyps and colorectal cancer at a relatively young age, in their 20s to 50s.

-MAP has only recently been described, and there is much to be learned about the condition.
+MAP has only recently been described by medical researchers, and there is much to be learned about the condition.
 MAP appears to be similar to other hereditary conditions of familial adenomatous polyposis (FAP) and attenuated familial adenomatous polyposis (AFAP).
 It is currently unknown if people with MAP have an increased risk of polyps or cancer in other parts of the digestive tract, such as the stomach or small intestine.

 What causes MAP?

 MAP is a genetic condition.
 This means that the risk of colon polyps and colorectal cancer can be passed from generation to generation in a family.
-Mutations (alterations) in the MYH gene are known to cause MAP.
+Mutations, meaning alterations, in the MYH gene are known to cause MAP.

 How is MAP inherited?